bgun/gitchat/Joshelyn.md

 expand my trips to see conventions like San Diego Con, Katsucon and MagFest.
 What's the name of the convention you helped direct?

 > Ben: [JordanCon](http://jordancon.org).
 It's coming up in two weeks and I still have a lot of work to do - aah!

+>Joshelyn: Don't worry about it!
+I'm sure you'll do fine.
+How did you get into directing a convention?